-To enter the current measurement as the setting value: AUTO key (Press on a screen other than the upper/lower threshold setting display.)

-To enter the result of statistical calculation as the setting value: STAT key (Press on a screen other than the upper/lower threshold setting display.)
-See " Upper and Lower Thresholds Setting (by Reference Value and Tolerance)" (⇒ p.50).
+To enter the current measured value: AUTO key (Press on a screen other than the upper/lower threshold setting display.)
+To enter the result of statistical calculation value: STAT key (Press on a screen other than the upper/lower threshold setting display.)
+See " Upper and Lower Thresholds Setting (by Reference Value and Tolerance)" (⇒ p.52).